Co-UDlabs/sewer_defects/README.md

 The YOLO model is located under the `ultralytics` directory, while the sewer defect models are located under the `cloudlabs` directory.
 The `src` directory contains the source code for the defect detection, camera calibration, and object size estimation modules.

-## Usage

-To effectively use the functionalities provided by the Sewer Defects Processing Project, follow the instructions outlined below.
+Examples
+This section provides detailed instructions on how to use each model included in the Sewer Defects Processing Project.
+It covers defect detection, camera calibration, and object size estimation.
+Follow the steps outlined for each model to effectively utilize them and replicate the results.

-### Defect Detection
+Defect Detection
+The defect detection model utilizes the YOLO v8 model implemented by Ultralytics.
+It detects various types of defects in sewer pipes using deep learning.
+Follow the steps below to use the defect detection model:

-1. Collect images of sewer defects and label them using the YoloLabel tool.
-The defects are categorized as follows: 'obstacle - Block', 'obstacle - deposit', 'obstacle - tree root', 'joint', 'crack', 'damage - hole', 'damage - severe', and 'corrosion'.
-The defect IDs used in the model functions are `ObsBlc`, `ObsDep`, `ObsRot`, `Jnt`, `Crk`, `DmgHol`, `DmgSev`, and `Cor`, respectively.
+Data Collection and Labeling: Collect images of sewer defects and label them using the YoloLabel tool.
+Ensure that the defects are categorized as 'obstacle - Block', 'obstacle - deposit', 'obstacle - tree root', 'joint', 'crack', 'damage - hole', 'damage - severe', or 'corrosion'.
+The corresponding defect IDs used in the model functions are ObsBlc, ObsDep, ObsRot, Jnt, Crk, DmgHol, DmgSev, and Cor, respectively.

-2. Create a folder on your computer to store the labeled images and labels (text files).
+Data Organization: Create a folder on your computer to store the labeled images and labels (text files).
 Name the folder something like 'data' or 'sewer defect data', and create a subfolder named 'labelled_images' inside it.

-3. Use the `check_data.ipynb` notebook or the `check_data.py` GUI under the `examples/defect_detection_examples` directory to check the data for any issues or inconsistencies.
+Data Validation: Use the check_data.ipynb notebook or the check_data.py GUI under the examples/defect_detection_examples directory to check the labeled data for any issues or inconsistencies.
 This step ensures that your labeled data is in the correct format and ready for model training.

-4. Prepare the data for model training using the `prepare_data.ipynb` notebook or the `prepare_data.py` GUI under the `examples/defect_detection_examples` directory.
+Data Preparation: Prepare the data for model training using the prepare_data.ipynb notebook or the prepare_data.py GUI under the examples/defect_detection_examples directory.
 This process will split the data into three subsets: training, validation, and testing.
-The subsets will be copied into the 'data' folder under `cloudlabs`.
-Modify the `data.yaml` file under the `data` folder accordingly.
+The subsets will be copied into the 'data' folder under cloudlabs.
+Modify the data.yaml file under the data folder accordingly.
 The YOLO model will read this file to use the data for training and validation.

-5. Train and test the model using the `train_and_test.ipynb` notebook under the `examples/defect_detection_examples` directory.
-The trained model will be saved in the `trained_models` directory under `cloudlabs`.
+Model Training: Train and test the defect detection model using the train_and_test.ipynb notebook under the examples/defect_detection_examples directory.
+This notebook will guide you through the model training process and save the trained models in the trained_models directory under cloudlabs.

-6. Use the trained model to detect unseen defects in new images using the `detect_unseen.ipynb` notebook under the `examples/defect_detection_examples` directory.
+Detect Unseen Defects: Use the trained model to detect unseen defects in new images using the detect_unseen.ipynb notebook under the examples/defect_detection_examples directory.
 This notebook will load the trained model and detect defects in the provided test images.

-### Camera Calibration
+Camera Calibration

-1. For camera calibration, two methods are available: Checkerboard and Box.
+The camera calibration module allows you to calibrate a camera used for recording sewer pipe images.
+It provides two calibration methods: Checkerboard and Box.
+Follow the steps below to calibrate the camera:

-   - **Checkerboard**: Capture an image of a checkerboard using the same camera used for recording the sewer pipe images.
-Run the `calib_checkerboard.ipynb` notebook under the `examples/camera_calibration_examples` directory.
+Checkerboard Calibration: Capture an image of a checkerboard using the same camera used for recording the sewer pipe images.
+Run the calib_checkerboard.ipynb notebook under the examples/camera_calibration_examples directory.
 This notebook will calibrate the camera using the captured checkerboard image and provide the camera matrix and distortion coefficients.

-   - **Box**: If a checkerboard image is not available, you can use the Box method.
+Box Calibration: If a checkerboard image is not available, you can use the Box method.
 This method requires images of a known-sized object (e.g., a reference joint) captured from different distances.
-Run the `calib_box.ipynb` notebook under the `examples/camera_calibration_examples` directory to calibrate the camera using this method.
+Run the calib_box.ipynb notebook under the examples/camera_calibration_examples directory to calibrate the camera using this method.
 The notebook will guide you through the calibration process.

-### Object Size Estimation
+Object Size Estimation

-To estimate the size of objects in sewer pipe images:
+The object size estimation module allows you to estimate the size of objects in sewer pipe images.
+Follow the steps below:

-1. Determine the focal length of the camera used for capturing the images.
-This information is required for accurate size estimation.
+Focal Length Determination: Determine the focal length of the camera used for capturing the images.
+This information is crucial for accurate size estimation.

-2. Identify a reference object in the sewer pipe images with a known size.
+Reference Object Selection: Identify a reference object in the sewer pipe images with a known size.
 Joints in CCTV images of sewer pipes are commonly used as reference objects.

-3. Run the `object_size.ipynb` notebook under the `examples/object_size_estimation_examples` directory.
-This notebook will estimate the size of objects in the images based on the known size of the reference object and the camera focal length.
+Size Estimation: Run the object_size.ipynb notebook under the examples/object_size_estimation_examples directory.
+This notebook will estimate the size of objects in the images based on the known size of the reference object and the camera's focal length.

-## Data and Examples
+Data and Examples

-For sample data and examples on how to use the Sewer Defects Processing Project, please refer to the [`examples`](./examples) directory in the repository.
+For sample data and detailed examples on how to use the Sewer Defects Processing Project, please refer to the examples directory in the repository.
 It contains step-by-step notebooks and scripts for defect detection, camera calibration, and object size estimation.

-## License
+License

-This project is licensed under the [MIT License](./LICENSE).
+This project is licensed under the MIT License.
 Feel free to use and modify the code according to your needs.